Our philosophy and newsletters

 Discover more about the deeper philosophy that underpins Simpol in the special newsletter series "The Global Politics of Love for People of All Faiths and None" and read our other newsletters which give a unique Simpol view on current events and the future.

-The Global Politics of Love for People of All Faiths and None
+A Global Politics of Love for People of All Faiths and None

 Have you ever considered that there may be a link between love and politics?

 At the Simultaneous Policy (Simpol) campaign, we believe a global politics of love is needed more than ever in this divided world.
-In an ideal sense, the way a large-scale society ensures all its members are cared for and benignly governed, could be considered a kind of love.
+In an ideal sense, the way a large-scale society ensures all its members are cared for and benignly governed could be considered a kind of love.

-Since its original inception in 1998, Simpol has always struck me as the embodiment of world-scale love.
+Since its inception in 1998, Simpol has always struck me as the embodiment of world-scale love.
 It is love on a global scale.
 Yet for nearly 25 years, I’ve hesitated to express it in those terms because I was afraid of not being taken seriously about an idea that, by any measure, is already unparalleled in scope and ambition.
 Now, however, the time is ripe for love to come to the fore and for Simpol to be articulated in the love-infused way it arrived.
 Thus the title of this series; ‘A Global Politics of Love; for People of All Faiths and None’.

 Love is universal.
 And as I’ll demonstrate, Simpol is not only consistent with a logical, secular, scientific view of evolution and its trajectory towards expanding scales of cooperation, but also with the main teachings of all religious faiths.
-In bridging worlds and cultures, Simpol offers a global politics of love that people of all religious persuasions and none can, I hope, feel drawn to and motivated to support.
+In bridging worlds and cultures, Simpol offers a global politics of love that people of all religious persuasions and none will, I hope, feel drawn to and motivated to support.

 In ancient times when the world’s great religions came into being, life for the vast majority of people was local in scale.
 For most, ‘loving thy neighbour’ meant those in your family and locality.
 But in today’s large-scale, multicultural societies, the only way we can collectively love all our neighbours – to ensure that we and they are protected, helped when sick, subject to fair and beneficial laws, and so on – is through politics and governance.
 But while God’s love is universal, the politics of love on planet Earth has never achieved a global scale.
 It needs to.

 How, then, is Simpol synonymous with love?
 How consistent is it with the key teachings of all the religious faiths?
-How closely does its design for global cooperative governance approximate healthy love?
+How closely does its design for global cooperative governance approximate to healthy love?
 How closely does it obey the Golden Rule: to do unto others as we would have others do unto us?
 And how do we even conceive of making the leap from our current world of rage, mistrust, fake facts and war … to love?

 Until next time.